 All of these folk musicians write and play music that I enjoy, and that I think you will enjoy too.
 See the list at the right for quick links to articles about them.

 Join my Mailing List for occasional newsletters and announcements.
 Mailings are at the rate of approximately one a month, unless you request "ALL" messages in which case you will also get periodic concert updates about concerts around the country.
-And, if you are into social media, you can follow my Twitter accout, @LightfootMusic, and join my Gordon Lightfoot Fan Club on Facebook.
+And, if you are into social media, you can follow my Twitter accout, @LightfootMusic, Friend me on Facebook, and join my Gordon Lightfoot Fan Club on Facebook.

 Cindy is a wonderful vocalist, who performs both her own songs and traditional songs, and accompanies herself on guitar, banjo, concertina, or mountain dulcimer.
 Her harmonies on Steve's songs are beautiful.
 Here's a clip of Cindy performing a stirring renditioin of the Child Ballad, The Two Sisters.

 Their web site is at compassrosemusic.com; listen to clips from Cindy's latest CD here (cat lovers take note!), and their latest duo CD, Berrymania, here.
 Also, listen to clips from their live CD, Live In Concert, which includes their beautiful renditions of many of Steve's most well known songs, including both Darcy Farrow and Bed of Roses.

 Live In Concert also contains many of the other songs Steve wrote which were hits for others (songs like "The River", "Grapes on the Vine", "Glass Houses", "The Old Trail", and "Crying Don't Even Come Close"), as well as Cindy performing a number of beautiful traditional songs.

 Finally, for the songwriters out there, Steve wrote a book on songwriting, called "Songwriting and the Creative Process".